 The Benefits to Grieving Families

-When a person dies while or soon after receiving medical treatment, both family members and physicians may have questions regarding the death.
+When a person dies while, or soon after receiving medical treatment, both family members and physicians may have questions regarding the death.
 Surviving family members may wonder if the right medical choices were made to care for their loved one, if important medical information was missed, if there was negligence or perhaps even malpractice, or, in the case in which family members feel there are unanswered questions, whether or not all information surrounding the cause of their loved one’s death has been thoroughly disclosed.

 The Benefits to the Healthcare Community

 Conversely, healthcare practitioners, healthcare facilities, and insurers also have a vested interest in determining that the providers who made medical decisions for the deceased followed the Hippocratic oath of “Do no harm.”
-Whether a patient’s family seems unsatisfied with the answers they’ve received as to why their loved one died while receiving medical treatment, or a physician is uncertain if they had properly uncovered all necessary medical facts before determining a course of treatment, a medical record review can be a first line of defense in a potential medical malpractice case, as well provide an unbiased report as to whether or not the healthcare professionals, healthcare facility, and their insurers are exposed to any risk for liability of the death.
+Whether a patient’s family seems unsatisfied with the answers they’ve received as to why their loved one died while receiving medical treatment, or a physician is uncertain if they had properly uncovered all necessary medical facts before determining a course of treatment, a medical record review can be a first line of defense in a potential medical malpractice case and provide an unbiased report as to whether or not the healthcare professionals, healthcare facility, and their insurers are exposed to any risk for liability of the death.

 Information That Can Be Gleaned from a Medical Record Review

 The following type of information can be received from a consultation with Dr. Chundru, often in less than 2 weeks after he’s begun his review: